-- 4.29 Providing a flexible housing stock is an important element of ensuring that a wide range of accommodation needs can be met and that these can respond as needs change over time.
-As a consequence, all new homes should be designed to be flexible, accessible and adaptable to support the changing needs of individuals and families. - 4.30 Given the ageing population in Three Rivers, it is particularly important that there is housing which would be suitable for any occupiers, regardless of whether or not they have a disability at the time of initial occupation - 4.31 The LHNA recommendation is that Council's should seek as much M4 (2) (accessible and adaptable dwellings) housing as viably possible and 10% of affordable housing to be M4(3) compliant to meet the identified need for wheelchair users over the plan period.
-Self-Build and Custom Building - 4.32 Self-build and custom build housing is defined in the Housing and Planning Act 2016 as 'the building or completion by individuals, or persons working with or for individuals or associations of individuals, of houses to be occupied as homes by those individuals... [but] does not include the building of a house on a plot acquired from a person who builds the house wholly or mainly to plans or specifications decided or offered by that person'.
-This type of housing enables people to choose the design or layout of their home, and in many cases custom build houses can be constructed faster and to a higher quality with less risk to builders as the house has effectively been sold before construction.
+- 4.30 Providing a flexible housing stock is an important element of ensuring that a wide range of accommodation needs can be met and that these can respond as needs change over time.
+As a consequence, all new homes should be designed to be flexible, accessible and adaptable to support the changing needs of individuals and families. - 4.31 Given the ageing population in Three Rivers, it is particularly important that there is housing which would be suitable for any occupiers, regardless of whether or not they have a disability at the time of initial occupation - 4.32 The LHNA recommendation is that Council's should seek as much M4 (2) (accessible and adaptable dwellings) housing as viably possible and 10% of affordable housing to be M4(3) compliant to meet the identified need for wheelchair users over the plan period.

+Self-Build and Custom Building

+- 4.33 Self-build and custom build housing is defined in the Housing and Planning Act 2016 as 'the building or completion by individuals, or persons working with or for individuals or associations of individuals, of houses to be occupied as homes by those individuals... [but] does not include the building of a house on a plot acquired from a person who builds the house wholly or mainly to plans or specifications decided or offered by that person'.
+This type of housing enables people to choose the design or layout of their home, and in many cases custom build houses can be constructed faster and to a higher quality with less risk to builders as the house has effectively been sold before construction. - 4.34 The LHNA states the Council should implement a policy on strategic sites, where justified and the exact level should be determined in reference to the number and capacity of strategic sites and overall local need in consideration with the committed supply and viability.
+The need for self-build and custom build housing has been based on demand from the Council's Right to Build Register.